matthieucan/quebec-monitoring/README.md

   <dd>In order to use Docker, admin rights are required.
 If you're not
   confident doing this, you can easily check that no OS image is downloaded, everything is built in the Dockerfile.</dd>

+  <dt>What does it install on my machine?</dt>
+  <dd>Nothing, except for Docker if you didn't have it
+  already.
+Everything's installed in a container, which is more or less a virtual machine that you can throw away afterwards :-)</dd>

   <dt>Is it really that simple to run?</dt>
   <dd>Yes.</dd>